Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems

+We consider a tight-binding model where the $d$-electrons are subject to orbital-dependent onsite energies (1st term), hopping (2nd term), and couple to the local spin order via a Zeeman exchange (3rd term):

-$d^{\dag}_{i,\alpha\sigma}(d_{i,\alpha\sigma})$ are creation (annihilation) operators for $d$-electrons of spin $\sigma$ in orbital $\alpha$ and on site $i$ (Fig.\ref{fig:KagomeLatticeandBZ}), and the hopping matrix elements $t_{ij,\alpha\alpha'}$ in the first term are linear functions of Slater-Koster integrals $V_{dd(\sigma/\pi/\delta)}$ for hopping of electrons between two $d$ orbitals \cite{Harrison}.
-The second term accounts for the onsite energies are in general different for the five $d$-orbitals\cite{SupplementaryMaterials}, but in simpler case is assumed to be degenerate with three different values: $E_1$ for the $d_{z^2}$-orbital, $E_2$ for the $d_{xz}$ and $d_{yz}$-orbital, and $E_{3}$ for $d_{xy}$ and $d_{x^2-y^2}$.
-The third term represents the ``Zeeman term'' giving a spin splitting due to a exchange field induced by the non-collinear spin order, corresponding to sublattice-dependent magnetic moment $\mathbf{M}_i, i\in A,B,C$, the planar projection of which forms 120° with respect to each other as illustrated in Fig. 1, giving zero net magnetization when coplanar on the plane ($M_z=0$).
-When $M_z$ is also nonzero, one obtains non-coplanar canted spin order.
-As to be seen later, the non-collinear magnetic structure gives rise to non-relativistic spin splitting.
+where $d^{\dag}_{i,\alpha\sigma}(d_{i,\alpha\sigma})$ are creation (annihilation) operators for $d$-electrons of spin $\sigma$ in the orbital $\alpha$ and on site $i$ as illustrated in Fig.~\ref{fig:KagomeLatticeandBZ}.
+Although the onsite energies may be different for all five $d$-orbitals, we consider the special case where only three different values occur, namely $E_1$ for the $d_{z^2}$-orbital, $E_2$ for $d_{xz}$ and $d_{yz}$, and $E_{3}$ for $d_{xy}$ and $d_{x^2-y^2}$, with the remaining degeneracies expressing lattice symmetries.
+The hopping elements $t_{ij,\alpha\alpha'}$ in the second term are linear functions of the Slater-Koster integrals $V_{dd,\tau=\sigma,\pi,\delta}$ between two $d$ orbitals.\cite{Harrison} This makes the $d$-electron hopping orbital and direction dependent, and allows for an exchange between states belonging to different orbitals.
+The Zeeman coupling in the third term results in a spin splitting due to an exchange with the local spin order.
+The corresponding magnetic moments for the sublattices are $\mathbf{M}_{i\in A,B,C}$, and their planar projection is assumed to be at 120° with respect to each other as illustrated in Fig.~\ref{fig:KagomeLatticeandBZ}.
+The net magnetization $M_z$ is zero for the coplanar case, but nonzero for a non-coplanar or canted spin order due to the out-of-the-plane component of the spins.
+We will see below that the non-collinear magnetic structure gives rise to a non-relativistic spin splitting.

-\textit{Band Structure: Non-relativistic spin splitting.\textemdash}The first step in going from the model Hamiltonian Eq.(\ref{Hamiltonian}) is to compute the band structure, done in the basis of the electron state (5 orbitals times 3 sublattices times 2 spin states).
-The Hamiltonian is written in $\mathbf{k}$ space via Fourier transform with periodic boundary condition.
-The unit vectors in real lattice space are shown in Fig. 1.

-Presented in Fig.\ref{fig:BandStructure} are the band structures in the presence of non-collinear spin order, with coplanar and non-coplanar configurations.
-The parameters for kinetic hopping term have been chosen to have the highest symmetry and give the simplest profile of band structure, with flatband and quadratic and linear (Dirac) crossing points\cite{CominNatureMaterials0}; $V_{dd\sigma}=V_{dd\delta}=V_{dd\pi}$ for the Slater-Koster integrals.
-This `isotropic limit' is a special case; real materials normally have anisotropic Slater-Koster integrals.
-It will be shown here that the isotropic limit serves as a good starting reference point from which the physics of real materials can be described by adding anisotropy.